MikeTam1021/friendly-101/readme.md

 # Django 101

 Django 101 is a tutorial and hands-on workshop by the [Friendly Django](https://friendlydjango.org/) Meetup group.
-It acts as an introduction for beginners to the [Django](https://www.djangoproject.com/) web framework.
+It acts as an introduction to the [Django](https://www.djangoproject.com/) web framework for beginners.

-The code was written in [reStructuredText](http://docutils.sourceforge.net/rst.html), exported with [Sphinx](http://sphinx-doc.org/), and uploaded to [Read the Docs](https://readthedocs.org/).
-Wikipedia's article on [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) will make you less sad.
+The code was written in [reStructuredText](http://docutils.sourceforge.net/rst.html), built with [Sphinx](http://sphinx-doc.org/), and saved to [Read the Docs](https://readthedocs.org/).
+Wikipedia's article on [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) will make you more tolerable of the language.

-You will likely simply want to [read the documentation](https://friendly-django-101.readthedocs.org/), but read on if you're curious about generating it for yourself.
+You will likely simply want to [read the documentation](https://friendly-django-101.readthedocs.org/), but keep reading if you're curious about generating it for yourself.

 ## Installation